 What if you could channel that fear into becoming more resilient, more grateful, more authentic, and more courageous?

-What if it could help you build the life you want to live?
+What if fear and grief could help you build the life you want to live?

-Four Tips on How to Explore Your Fears
+Four Tips on How to Engage Fear of Loss

-Most of the time, people worry about the devastating effects of loss without even realizing that their feelings stem from loss.
-This is called grief.
-Grief isn’t just about past loss–it is also connected to future loss.
+Most of the time, people worry about the devastating effects of loss without even realizing that their feelings stem from loss (e.g. the examples listed at the beginning of the article).
+As I mentioned, grief isn’t just about past loss–it is also connected to future loss.
 Fear of loss.

-But, instead of focusing on the spiral of the negative perception of loss, why not try exploring your fear in a way that can benefit you and your future?
+But, instead of focusing on the spiral of the negative perception of loss, let’s try exploring your fear in a way that can benefit you and your future.
 Here are a few tips:

 - Start naming and recognizing your fears by writing them down.
 Whenever you feel fear, your mind is often clouded and disorganized.
 Hence, it blocks your ability to think clearly and calmly, causing unnecessary conflict.